MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/responsive-ad.md

 **Delete:** Read-only

 ## <a name="impressiontrackingurls"></a>Impression Tracking Urls
 The URLs for 1x1 impression tracking pixels.
 Each pixel will report Microsoft Audience Network impressions to your third-party ad reporting tool.

+> [!NOTE]
+> Impression tracking URLs are available for customers in the feature pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 519).

 You can include up to 2 impression tracking URLs for each responsive ad.
 Each URL is delimited by a semicolon and space ("; ").

+Each URL must be accessible.
+The length of the URL is limited to 2,048 characters.
+The HTTP or HTTPS protocol string does count towards the 2,048 character limit.

 For each Microsoft Audience Network impression, Microsoft will ping the URL to enable impression tracking in your third party ad reporting tool.
 Advanced-level user tracking such as conversion tracking or tracking based on cookies or IP addresses is not supported.